Jan 27, 2021

 In commercial printing, ink is one of the main consumables that can be managed to potentially reduce costs.
 All commercial printing managers are looking for ways to control this cost.
 This applies to industrial inkjet printing as well as analog printing, like flexo printing or offset printing.

-Applying only the precise amount of ink necessary to produce your required printing results is the obvious way to save on this budget line item.
+Applying only the precise amount of ink necessary to produce your required printing results is the obvious way to save on this budget line item, but there are additional and residual benefits that also impact and improve the bottom line for industrial printers.

 Shorter Drying Time